 Post your appreciation

-While you should certainly express your gratitude on a personal level through notes and conversation, you should also post your appreciation publicly.
+While you should certainly express your gratitude on a personal level through notes and conversation, you should also post your appreciation publicly during hotel week.
 Spotlight staff members on your career site or feature individuals on your social media profiles who are celebrating work anniversaries.
 For a lot of folks, public recognition is heady and can add even more meaning to whatever kind message you share.
 Plus, this is a great strategy to improve your employer branding because it shows potential applicants how deeply you value your team.

 Are you ready for the upcoming hospitality holidays?

 Hospitality workers are the backbone of the travel industry, no two ways about it.
 Without these employees, you wouldn’t be able to keep up with increasing travel demand, book your rooms to capacity, or maximize revenue for your property.
 That’s why you need to deliberately plan out how you intend to express your gratitude towards your employees during National Hotel Employee Day on September 1 and Housekeeping Appreciation Week from September 3rd – 9th.